confuzeus/ansible-plausible/README.md

 ## Quick start

 Setup your ssh connection first.
-Edit your `~/.ssh/config` like so:
+Edit your `~/.ssh/config` on your local machine like so:

 ```shell